rungsan/AngularCRUD-MongoDB/README.md

-phonebook-angular
+Angular-CRUD
 =================

-Phonebook/Contact Manager learning example with AngularJS, NodeJS and MongoDB
+A learning example with AngularJS, NodeJS and MongoDB.
+It demonstrates CRUD operations on a simple data model of lastname, firstname.
+No rocket science here!

-# NodeJS files
+# Files

-These are NodeJS REST Web Services to provide the server side data.

-### MongoWS.js
+### server.js
 A [NodeJS](http://nodejs.org/)/[ExpressJS](http://expressjs.com/) REST Web Service that accesses a [MongoDB](http://www.mongodb.org/) database for persistence.

+## \app
+Folder structure containing the client side of the application.
+This contains the HTML, CSS and JavaScript the runs on the client browser.

+### \app\index.html
+The root of the client side application.

+### \app\js
+AngularJS Controller, Directives and Services.

+### \app\lib
+AngularJS, Bootstrap and Jquery libraries.

-### web-server.js
+### \app\views
-A [NodeJS](http://nodejs.org/)/[ExpressJS](http://expressjs.com/) REST Web Service that maintains data in memory.
-There is no persistence.

-## Installing MongoDB and NodeJS

-See the instructions in doc\InstallationAndConfiguration.md
+HTML templates injected into index.html for viewing a list of documents, details of a document and editing.

 ## Running MongoDB and NodeJS
+The following will be dependent on the location on your system of MongoDB & Node programs as well as the Mongo database and server.js.

+These are my paths. :)

-Start the database server
+### Start the database server
 ````
-"\Program Files\mongodb\bin\mongod" --dbpath=\Users\USERNAME\mongodata
+\mongo\mongod --dbpath=\data
 ````

-Start the Web Service
+### Start the Web Service from the folder containing server.js.
 ````
-"\Program Files\nodejs\node" \Users\USERNAME\web\phonebook\NodeJS\MongoWS.js
+node server.js
 ````